Harshal292004/AnonymousCoder/current_details.md

 So basically what we need is an auth layer so that when using qdrant cloud or using the application with the help of cloud services then you literally just have to have an user_id , a token so that all of your data isnt a public access ( most importantly not in a LLM's traning corpus)

 For now we are sticking with everything local so no need of a user_id

+context summarization at the first node just chip off some of the ai-human messages by replacing them with a summary system message like Eariler you and the user discussed this-this